 Nasal polyps can be classified as eosinophil-rich (the most common type in the UK), infective, or due to other causes.

 Recent research has identified differences in aetiology between chronic rhinitis with polyps and chronic rhinitis without polyps.
-Patients presenting with chronic rhinitis with polyps are found to have oedema of the nasal mucosa, low T regulator cell activity and low levels of beta-tissue growth factor.
+Patients presenting with chronic rhinitis with polyps are found to have oedema of the nasal mucosa, low T regulatory cell activity and low levels of beta-tissue growth factor.
 Inflammatory mediators such as cytokines and chemokines may also have a role.
 The opposite picture is seen with patients who have chronic rhinitis without polyps.
 Considerable variation exists globally.
 Different factors may be involved, depending on factors such as geographical location, culture and differences in bacterial colonisation.

 - Aspirin sensitivity (see 'Aspirin-sensitive nasal polyposis', below).